Here's What to Expect From Emmys Night Fashion

 "We're going to make you look fabulous -- we're exploring the cutting edge of technology to allow us to use good cameras and lighting and look forward to working with you to produce your unique 'on screen' moments," host Jimmy Kimmel, along with executive producers Ian Stewart, Reggie Hudlin, Guy Carrington and David Jammy, shared in the letter obtained by Variety.
 "If you want to be in formal wear, we'd love that, but equally if you're in the UK and it's 3am, perhaps you want to be in designer pajamas and record from your bed!
 We want to work with you to style your moments, but want you to guide us on your levels of comfort – where you want to be, who you want to be with, what you want to wear etc."

+"I find it quite exciting to be honest.
+We usually know what to expect, beautiful gowns and tuxedos, but this year we'll see people thinking out of the box for such a major event," she shared.
+"I hope the biggest trend is people taking a stand, be it with their clothes or with their actual voices, and using their platform to motivate people to exercise their civic duty and vote in November and wear a mask!
+What a wonderful platform we all have to reinforce the concept of democracy -- it's imperative to use it, and maybe be fashionably creative about it."

+"This is such a strange time to navigate how one dresses themselves.
+We need to escape, we need to dream, so seeing beautiful clothes definitely helps," she continued.
+"But I think there is also a side of it where we must remain mindful of what is going on around us, in this country and in the world.
+Empathy towards those who've lost their jobs, who've lost loved ones in the past few months.
+So I think we will be seeing beautiful glamour, but also more paired down, quieter things."

-With that in mind, fans can expect to see a mix of looks throughout the show, everything from chic pajama-inspired sets and loungewear to semi-formal dresses and tuxedos.
+With that in mind, we're anticipating a mix of various looks throughout the show, everything from chic pajama-inspired sets and loungewear to semi-formal dresses and tuxedos.
 "The story the day after the Emmys this year is going to be all about pajamas," stylist Jill Lincoln told the Los Angeles Times.
 "It’s not going to be about the pink and red of last year or fishtail [dresses] or any of that."

 Lincoln will be styling Marvelous Ms. Maisel star Rachel Brosnahan for this year's show with fellow stylist Jordan Johnson.
 The actress will be wearing a "loungewear-inspired" ensemble, Lincoln teased.